Foliated manifolds, algebraic K-theory, and a secondary invariant: Basic notions

 The Chern forms can be expressed as homogeneous polynomials in the Chern character forms.
 In particular, if $(M,\cF)$ is a foliated manifold and $\nabla$ extends a flat partial connection, then we have

-\section{Characteristic forms of real foliations}
+\subsection{Characteristic forms of real foliations}

 We introduce characteristic forms of real vector bundles on real foliated manifolds.
-We in particular discuss the $\hA$-form.
+We in particular discuss the $\hA$-form (see e.g. \cite[Sec.
+1.5]{MR2273508}).

-We consider a foliated manifold $(M,\cF)$.
+We consider a real foliated manifold $(M,\cF)$.
 If $V\to M$ is a real vector bundle on a real foliated manifold $(M,\cF)$, then in analogy with Definitions \ref{lwfwfewfewfewf} and \ref{ijflkewfewfoieoiuoiuoiuoiuwef} we have the notion of a flat partial connection on $V$.
-We furthermore have the notion of a connection $\nabla$ on $V$ extending $\nabla^{I}$ (compare with Definition \ref{fjwelfwfewf42343242wf})
+We furthermore have the notion of a connection $\nabla$ on $V$ extending $\nabla^{I}$ (compare with Definition \ref{fjwelfwfewf42343242wf}).

 Let $V\to M$ be a real vector bundle with connection $\nabla$.
 We let $\nabla_{\C}$ denote the induced connection on the complexification $V\otimes \C$.
-We define the Pontrjagin forms of $\nabla$ by If $(M,\cF)$ is real foliated and $\nabla$ extends a flat partial connection, then by \eqref{jlkjlwejflkewjfewf89798} we have
+We define the Pontrjagin forms of $\nabla$ by If $ \cF $ is a real foliation and $\nabla$ extends a flat partial connection, then by \eqref{jlkjlwejflkewjfewf89798} we have

 In order to define the $\hA$-form we consider the symmetric polynomials $p_{i}$ of degree $4i$ in variables $x_{\ell}$ of degree $2$ defined by the relation

 We define homogeneous polynomials $\hA_{4k} $ for $k\ge 1$ in the variables $p_{i}$ by the relation